acdlite/andrewphilipclark.com/contents/hi.md

 ## License

-You're welcome to reuse/repuporse/steal any of the code, but the content and images is under the [MIT license](http://opensource.org/licenses/MIT).
+You're welcome to reuse/repuporse/steal any of the code, but the content and images are under the [MIT license](http://opensource.org/licenses/MIT).
 No touching.